Osiris: Appearance

 Osiris is represented in his most developed form of iconography wearing the Atef crown, which is similar to the White crown of Upper Egypt, but with the addition of two curling ostrich feathers at each side.
 He also carries the crook and flail.
 The crook is thought to represent Osiris as a shepherd god.
-The symbolism of the flail is more uncertain with shepherds whip, fly-whisk, or association with the god Andjety of the ninth nome of Lower Egypt proposed.
+The symbolism of the flail is more uncertain with shepherd's whip, fly-whisk, or association with the god Andjety of the ninth nome of Lower Egypt proposed.

 He was commonly depicted as a pharaoh with a complexion of either green (the color of rebirth) or black (alluding to the fertility of the Nile floodplain) in mummiform (wearing the trappings of mummification from chest downward).

 Early mythology

 The Pyramid Texts describe early conceptions of an afterlife in terms of eternal travelling with the sun god amongst the stars.
 Amongst these mortuary texts, at the beginning of the Fourth Dynasty, is found: "An offering the king gives and Anubis".
 By the end of the Fifth Dynasty, the formula in all tombs becomes "An offering the king gives and Osiris".